 - For check-in you will need: Identification, a receipt of the payment if needed and the necessary money to pay on site, is you have chosen that option.
 We reccommend that you reserve the correct change in cash, for we can not guarantee payment by credit/debit card.

 - If you are bringing an in game vehicle, drone or are going to use/ have rented Paladin grenades be ready to leave your contact details to the game masters.
 You will be guided to a spesific check-in after the main check-in.

 - After the check-in you will be guided to the chroning.
 Before the chroning there will be an opportynity to adjust your weapons.
 You will be chroned by our Mint bb's, which are loaded to your empty mags by game masters.
 Please make sure that your guns are ready, because there is no time to adjust them at the chroning site!

 - After checking in and chroning you can visit our sponsors' booths.
 Our sponsors will be advertising their products on our websites and on Facebook..

 - When you are ready at the check-in -site you can head to your own teams base to empty your cars.
 The location of your facebion base will be published on status.ehasa.org, faction facebook-groups and also sent to your e-mail -address.

 - More detailed information about the on-site services will be published closer to the event at players.ehasa.org website.

-- After unloading the gear from their cars the drivers will have to bring their cars to the parking area latest on thurday evening.
-Unlike last year there will not be a transportation between the parking lot and registration area.
+- After unloading the gear from their cars the drivers will have to bring their cars to the parking area on thursday.
+Ehasa will provide random transportation between the parking lot and registration area.
 You can also try to get a ride from ingame vehicles.

 - If you need to get to your car during the game, transportation is not possiple by the game masters.
 You should turn to your fellow players or walk to the parking lot.